Delight Your Customers With Beautifully Printed Saddle Stitch Booklets

 What does self-cover mean?

-the outside cover is the same text weight paper as the inside pages.
-A heavy
+outside cover of your booklet is the same text weight paper as the inside pages.

 What is saddle stitching?

-binding that involves inserting staples into the spine of the book.
-It's a
+that involves inserting staples into the spine of the book.
+Sheets of paper are

 Is saddle stitching good for magazine publications?